Just a very quick, and brief update to inform all of you that Mixtape is now on ComiXology!

 technically fiction, even though the characters and situation are all-too real. but the great thing about unsolved mysteries is you’re free to imagine what could have happened, or just chuck it and tell your own white-knuckle story.
 Published in 2008, I got around to reading it this year, fueled in part by my travels through Scandinavia, and by my ever-present interest in the age of polar exploration.
 Plus, the fact a scientific team discovered the remains of Erebus at the bottom of the Arctic Ocean this year reignited that interest.
 And while I have some quibbles about The Terror which I won’t get into because it ventures into spoiler territory, I admire its attention to detail and for putting a desperate bunch of characters into a terrible situation, then having that situation deteriorate even further until you think things can’t get any worse.
 Then they do.
 Again, and again.
 Best read at night while the wind howls outside the window.

-It’s rough around the edges and could use a good copy editor, but Keith Sharp’s look back at the rise and fall of Canada’s Music Express Magazine pressed all sorts of nostalgia buttons, even though its heyday was well before I was a big music fan.
-Maybe because as a Canadian living in America for the last 6 years there’s that need to stay connected and reconnect with your homeland.
-But more because the book and the Music Express era were a unique time and place for Canada, and for the music industry that most certainly will never come around again.
+It’s rough around the edges and could use a good copy editor, but Keith Sharp’s look back at the rise and fall of Music Express Magazine pressed all sorts of nostalgia buttons, even though its heyday was well before I was a big music fan.
+But more because the book and the Music Express era were a unique time and place, and for the music industry that most certainly will never come around again.

 So that ends my 2014.
 I hope anyone reading this finds time in the weeks remaining to read, watch, and relax with a good book, a movie, some television, and some music.